 It’s that time of year.
 Pomegranates are starting to appear in stores again, and my daughters are already starting to beg for them.
-Albertsons has them on sale this week so we will be picking some up.

 The biggest problem with pomegranates is how difficult it is to get the arils out (those are the juicy seeds you find inside).
-Last year I learned an incredibly simple technique that allows you to get all of the arils out of the pomegranate very quickly.
+Last year I learned an incredibly simple technique that allows you to get all of the seeds out of the pomegranate very quickly.

 The Easiest Way to De-Seed a Pomegranate